 Why do this?
 By posting the liturgy of the week I hope to help our congregation understand why we do what we do.
 As I shared this information with the worship leaders each week I realized that this is not secret information!
 My prayer is that it aids in the making and maturing process we're...
 Continue Reading →

 [Why do we do what we do?
-CLICK HERE for an explanation on why we use the word "liturgy", why we do more than just sing, and how this corporate discipline shapes us] 5/19/19 In 1 Corinthians 14:1-25 we see that the purpose of the spiritual gifts are for the edification and love of the...
+CLICK HERE for an explanation on why we use the word "liturgy", why we do more than just sing, and how this corporate discipline shapes us] 7/6/19 In 1 Corinthians 15 we learn what it looks like to live in anticipation of the completed new creation.
+Because our...
 Continue Reading →